audio-captioning/dcase-2020-baseline/README.md

 ## Setting up the code

 To start using the audio captioning DCASE 2020 baseline system, firstly you have to set-up the code.
+Please **note bold** that the code in this repository is tested with Python 3.7.

 To set-up the code, you have to do the following:

   1. Clone this repository.
   2. Use either pip or conda to install dependencies